nzeemin/uknc-highwayencounter/README.md

 # uknc-highwayencounter
-Porting game Highway Encounter from ZX Spectrum to UKNC, work in progress.
+Ported game Highway Encounter from ZX Spectrum to UKNC.

 Screenshots of the ported version: